 15B Perfect Pair Wagers

-15B.1 The casino operator may, at its discretion, offer the players the opportunity to place Perfect Pair Wagers in accordance with this section.
+15B.1 The Casino Operator may, at its discretion, offer the players the opportunity to place Perfect Pair Wagers in accordance with this section.

-15B.1A Where the casino operator chooses to offer players the opportunity to place Perfect Pair Wagers at a table, it shall not offer players the opportunity to place either Any Pair Wagers or Lucky Match Wagers in accordance with section 15C or section 15D respectively at that same table.
+15B.1A Where the Casino Operator chooses to offer players the opportunity to place Perfect Pair Wagers at a table, it shall not offer players the opportunity to place either Any Pair Wagers or Lucky Match Wagers in accordance with section 15C or section 15D respectively at that same table.

-15B.2 Where the option is offered and the game is played at a table with a layout cloth marked in a manner similar to that shown in appendix 4, any player may elect to place a Perfect Pair Wager(s) at the time of placement of his/her initial wager as provided in rule 5.1.
-The Perfect Pair Wager(s) shall be placed in the designated area of the layout, as shown in appendix 4, which corresponds to a Box in which an initial wager was placed and does not have to correspond to the player’s initial wager.
+15B.2 Where the option is offered and the game is played at a table with a layout cloth clearly indicating the availability of this option , any player may elect to place a Perfect Pair Wager(s) at the time of placement of his/her initial wager as provided in rule 5.1.
+The Perfect Pair Wager(s) shall be placed in the designated area of the layout, which corresponds to a Box in which an initial wager was placed and does not have to correspond to the player’s initial wager.
 A maximum of 3 Perfect Pair Wagers may be accepted per Box with preference being first given to players wagering on the Box to which the Perfect Pair Wager relates.

-15B.3 The Perfect Pair Wager shall be placed before any cards in the Round of play are dealt.
+15B.3 Except as permitted by rule 15B.9 the Perfect Pair Wager shall be placed before any cards in the Round of play are dealt.

 15B.4 The amount of a Perfect Pair Wager shall be that displayed on the sign at the table indicating the wager limits applying at the table.